ebatiano/S2IoC/README.md

 # XxIoC

-**XxIoC** is a lightweight IoC solution providing Service Provider ans Objects Factory for your .NET projects.
+**XxIoC** is a lightweight IoC solution for Service Provider ans Objects Factory for your .NET projects.

 ## Initialization
 To create new service container, `ScopeBuilder` class is used.
 Then you just need to register your services and instance types.